rks101/eglinux/README.md

 Min Hr DoM Mon DoW user command
 00 00 01 01 * root { cd / && echo "Happy New Year!" > greetings.txt }

-Note: There is another option to schedule jobs using crontab -e, and that option is for per user, by default for logged-in users.
-There is no user option present when editing using crontab -e.
+Note: There is another option to schedule jobs using `crontab -e`, and that option is for each user, by default for logged-in users.
+There is no user edit option present when editing using `crontab -e`.
 It can be run for a user rps using -u flag =>  crontab -e -u rps

 Also refer: [Cron periodic config](https://docs.freebsd.org/en/books/handbook/config/#cron-periodic)